nawrockie/ribosensor_wrapper/00README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example, the sequence names in column 2 also have taxonomy
-information as Genus_species, but this is information is neither used
+information as Genus_species, but this information is neither used
 nor expected by ribosensor.
 In particular, if the reported inferred
 category in column 3 is not consistent with the Genus_species in
 column 2, this inconsistency is not detected by ribosensor.
 One